ffoysal/kioshi/README.md

 - **Service**: All the business logics are implemented in here.
 - **Model**: Represents data model and handle database operations.

+### In this guide all the commands and implementations are done on ubuntu

 ## Run locally

 To run the app locally, pre-requisites